znes/FlEnS/Socio-ecologic/scenario_2050_documentation.rst

 Installed capacities
 ~~~~~~~~~~~~~~~~~~~~

-- Source: ehighway2016_
+- Source: ehighway2016_, BNetzA2014_, energymap2014_, Cebulla2015_
 - Description: Scenario X-7: 100% RES electricity
 - Year: 2050
 - Manipulations:

-Germany no installed capacity for Gas.
+  - Germany no installed capacity for Gas.
 (100% RE in Germany).
-Geothermal installed capacities for Germany from Leitstudie: Leitstudie2012_ and for neighbouring countries from ISI Longterm study: ISI2011_
-Germany distributet to 21 dispatch regions.
+  - In case of Germany the data for installed capacity of geothermal power plants is taken from the Leitstudie2012_.
+For neighbouring countries it is taken from the ISI2011b_ longterm study.
+  - Data for run of river is completed based on the BNetzA2014_.
   - Offshore: 80 % North sea and 20 % baltic sea: 40 % DEdr20 and 21, 20 % Dedr19, distribution key from ONEP2014_
-- Geothermal, solar, biomass, pumped_storage and run of river distributed according to share of installed capacity in dispatch regions in 2014 from energymap2014_. run of river data from 2014 completed with data from power plant list of BNetzA2014_
-- Windonshore: economic distributed according to fullloadhours per German district, calculated with weather data from CoastDat2_, methodology described in Soethe2015: Windausbauszenarien 2050 - unter Berücksichtigung von ökologischen und sozio-ökonomischen Schlüsselfaktoren
-- Storage capacities: a_caes, hydrogen, lithium_ion, redox_flow data based on Cebulla2015_ for all countries.
-Distribution in Germany to dispatch regions according to percentage of installed wind and solar capacity of each dispatch region.
-Available storage capacity for pumped storage derived from JRC2013_ (Scenario T1: using existing reservoirs, for DE, LU, NL, PL assumption of 10 hours discharche duration (1kW installed = 1kWh storage capacity)).
+  - Data with regard to the future installed capacities of the storage types a_caes, hydrogen, lithium_ion, redox_flow is based on Cebulla2015_.
+The storage capacity of pumped storage power plants is taken from JRC2013_.
+(Scenario T1: using existing reservoirs, for DE, LU, NL, PL assumption of 10 hours discharge duration (1kW installed = 1kWh storage capacity)).
 For a_caes, hydrogen, lithium_ion and redox_flow the storage capacity is calculated with own assumed discharce duration (h) based on ehighwayCaes2014_ (p.8).

 +--------------+--------------------------+
 |country       |pumped_hydro GWh JRC2013_ |
 +==============+==========================+